The Brewers are one of four teams within three games of the second wild-card spot. (Mike McGinnis/Getty Images)

 In contrast with the American League, where seven teams are within four games of first place in their division, things in the National League appear fairly settled.
-The closest divisional race is the West, where the Giants lead the slumping Dodgers by seven games, and the Wild Card-leading Braves are six-and-a-half games up on the third-place team in that race (also the Dodgers).
-Still, there's one race in the senior circuit that is not only close, but is getting closer by the day and is starting to suck previously dismissed teams back into the playoff hunt.
-That race is for the second Wild Card spot, and with the Cardinals, who currently sit in that position, having lost six of their last seven, and eleven of their last 15, it is suddenly wide open.
+The closest divisional race is the West, where the Giants lead the slumping Dodgers by seven games, and the wild card-leading Braves are 6 1/2 games up on the third-place team in that race (also the Dodgers).
+Still, there's one race in the Senior Circuit that is not only close, but is getting closer by the day and is starting to suck previously dismissed teams back into the playoff hunt.
+That race is for the second wild-card spot, and with the Cardinals, who currently sit in that position, having lost six of their last seven, and eleven of their last 15, it is suddenly wide open.

 Here are the wild-card standings in the National League following Wednesday night's action, which saw the top four teams below all lose and the bottom four all win:

 The general trends in that picture are that the Cardinals, Dodgers, Pirates (and Diamondbacks, for what it's worth) are sinking, while the Phillies, Brewers, and Padres (yes, the Padres, who just swept the Cardinals and have gone 16-5 over their last 21) are surging.
 The result is a wild-card race that looks more like something from the first week of June rather than the second week of September.

 When former Baseball Prospectus statistician Clay Davenport simulates the remainder of the season a million times every morning to determine each team's chances of making the playoffs, the Postseason Odds I've been citing liberally of late, one thing he makes note of is the average number of wins by the two wild-card entrants in each league.
 When he ran his simulations Wednesday morning, he found that the second National League wild-card team averaged 87 wins across those million simulations.
 Here's what the seven teams above would have to do over the remainder of the season to finish with 87 wins: